neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/2026/index.md

 **Deliverables**
-* add functionality supporting 2.5-dimensional data
+* Add functionality supporting 2.5-dimensional data
-* add functionality to support single-channel data
+* Add functionality to support single-channel data
 * Any added functionality will require extensive tests and documentation
 * A blog on the [BrainGlobe website](https://brainglobe.info/blog/) about the work done